 Know more about the author!

-She began writing at a young age, and over the years, her voice has grown into one that speaks for an entire generation navigating its way through a chaotic world.
-Her first major collection, Diary of a Twenty-Something: A Collection of Teenage Musings, touched hearts with its raw and relatable poetry.
+Roongta began writing at a young age, and over the years, her voice has grown into one that speaks for an entire generation navigating its way through a chaotic world.
+Her first major collection, Diary of a Twenty-Something: A Collection of Teenage Musings, touched hearts with its raw and relatable poetry written in a poetry-journal style.
 This was followed by A Tryst With Hope, which offers a deeply personal journey through pain, survival, and recovery.

 Her storytelling doesn’t stop at poetry.
-In her novel Siya: A Suicide’s Argument, Anjali weaves themes of trauma, family, and magic into a powerful narrative that feels both real and otherworldly.
-Her fantasy and horror anthologies—Once and Thereafter, Once Upon a Sublime, and Once Upon a Time—show her versatility and ability to create entire worlds through words.
+In her novel Siya: A Suic*de’s Argument, Anjali weaves themes of trauma, family, and magic into a powerful narrative that feels both real and otherworldly.
+Her fantasy and horror short stories in anthologies—Once and Thereafter, Once Upon a Sublime, and Once Upon a Time—show her versatility and ability to create entire worlds through words.

 Through every poem, story, and character, Anjali invites readers to look inward—to face the shadows and still find light.
 She believes writing is not just about expression, but about connection.
 Whether you’re reading her fantasy tales or her reflections on the pandemic in Realisations in Quarantine, you’re likely to find something that feels personal, moving, and meaningful.

-Outside of books, Anjali continues to engage in research, journalism, and content writing, bringing the same sensitivity and insight to all her work.
-She is deeply interested in social issues, mental health advocacy, and exploring the ways stories can change the world.
+Outside of books, Anjali continues to engage in research, journalism, and content writing for environmentally and socially forward brands- especially fair-trade ones, bringing the same sensitivity and insight to all her work.
+She is deeply interested in social issues, mental health advocacy, culture, and exploring the ways stories can change the world.

 The Writing Philosophy